 You will need at least ten days if you want to visit various parts of Colorado.
 Denver, Boulder, the state’s four national parks, and mountain towns are all worth visiting on a trip to Colorado.

 Thanks for reading my guide to when to visit Colorado!
 Your ideal time for visiting is going to depend on your personal preferences and what you want to do while you’re here.
-If you’re headed just to Denver, be sure to check out Abigail’s guide to the best time to visit Denver.
+You can also check out our guides to the best time to visit Denver or when to visit Colorado Springs.

 I hope I’ve helped you find out the best time to visit Colorado for your trip!